top of page

 Professional Recognition

-This happened in Ontario in Canada, which was ironic given the fact that Ontario has a high number of single-session based walk-in clinics.
-In 2016, the newly formed College of Registered Psychotherapists of Ontario (CRPO)[1] decided that SST was not psychotherapy.
+This happened in Ontario in Canada, which was ironic given the fact that Ontario has a high number of single-session based ‘open-access, enter now’[2] clinics.
+In 2016, the newly formed College of Registered Psychotherapists of Ontario (CRPO)[3] decided that SST was not psychotherapy.
 Thus, SST hours could not count towards a person gaining registration of CRPO through the grandparenting route.
 Their reasoning was as follows.
 The presence of a therapeutic relationship characterises psychotherapy, and such a relationship can only develop over time.
 Therefore, as a therapeutic relationship cannot develop in single-session therapy, SST is not psychotherapy.

-Closer to home the British Association for Counselling and Psychotherapy (BACP)[2] initially ruled in 2019 that while counselling skills are employed in SST, as it is not a 'fully contracted' counselling session, SST is not counselling.
-Once again, this meant that SST hours could not be counted as practice hours towards accreditation as only fully contracted hours could be used in this respect.
+Closer to home, the British Association for Counselling and Psychotherapy (BACP)[4] initially ruled in 2019 that while counselling skills are employed in SST, as it is not a 'fully contracted' counselling session, SST is not counselling.
+Once again, this meant that SST hours could not be counted as practice hours towards accreditation, as only fully contracted hours could be used in this respect.

 Other Reasons

-Once professional therapy and counselling organisations recognise SST as psychotherapy or counselling, then it is more likely a) that it will be included on the curriculum of professional training courses and b) that counsellors and therapists will regard it as an acceptable form of helping clients.
+Once professional therapy and counselling organisations recognise SST as psychotherapy or counselling, then it is more likely a) that it will be included in the curriculum of professional training courses and b) that counsellors and therapists will regard it as an acceptable form of helping clients.

 Suppose professional organisations do not regard single-session therapy as psychotherapy or counselling.
 In that case, the public may well take the lead from these organisations in this respect and may be concerned that they are being offered an inferior type of service when they are offered SST.
+If this occurs, this would be regrettable.

 References